 Appointed by JP Morgan Chase as CEO when they invested in MTR Foods, Suresh was instrumental in growing a regional brand to a national brand with global presence.
 This resulted in the firm’s valuation increasing by five times in just three years.

 Suresh believes the pure online model is unsustainable because the model thrives on selling below cost.
 But online commerce clearly is here to stay.
 How should brick-and-mortar retailers navigate the road to omni-channel excellence?
 “There is no question that all brick-and-mortar retailers today need to be omni-channel retailers.
 I mean, one simply has to be an omni-channel retailer now.
 It’s not like there is a choice.”

 “If you look at the top 20 US online retailers, only one — Amazon — is a pure play.
 All others are omni-channel retailers who started out as brick-and-mortar formats.”

-As for Arvind Lifestyle Brands, the company is currently developing a robust omni-channel framework — across all portfolio brands — which is to go live in October 2015, Suresh informs.
+As for Arvind Lifestyle Brands, the company is currently developing a robust omni-channel framework, across all portfolio brands.

 In a professional journey embellished with many achievements, Suresh’s next major spotlight moment will occur just a few days away, on May 30th, when US fashion chain The GAP debuts in India with a maiden store at New Delhi’s Select CITYWALK shopping centre.